shaneal972/DavidJacqua_6_18092021/backend/README.md

 3. In this folder find the README.md file and apply the instructions.
 4. Go to `/backend.`
 5. Wrote `npm install`
+6. Find the file `.env.example` and create a copy.
+7. Rename the copy to `.env` and modify the value of constant with your credentials.

 ## Usage ##